Welcome to today's edition of the Rush 24-7 podcast.

 It does help.

-Now, normally I would continue on with the program and get to the calls next hour.
+Now, normally, I would continue on with the program and get to the calls next hour.

-When so much time has uh passed, and we'll start in St. Louis with Susan.
+And we'll start in St. Louis with Susan.

-Great to have you, and welcome to the EIB network.
+Great to have you, and welcome to the EIB Network.

 Hello.